apurv101/task_execution_engine/hld_doc_v2.md

 - **Responsibilities**:
   - Store main tasks with their descriptions and list of instruction IDs.
   - Store instructions with their descriptions, statuses, and action histories.
-  - Provide efficient querying mechanisms for retrieving pending instructions.
+  - Provide efficient querying mechanisms for tasks and instructions.
   - Ensure data consistency and integrity.

 ---